VoxMonstra/CSC-4610-Web-Warriors/README.md

 Downloading windows-x64/font-subset tools...
 content_copy
 ```
-This process also runs flutter doctor -v.
+This process also runs `flutter doctor -v`.
 At this point in the procedure, ignore this output.
 Flutter Doctor might show errors that don't apply to this quick start.

 When the Flutter install succeeds, VS Code displays this pop-up notification:
 ```